 - Up to 3 Months Ahead: To make this meal even easier you could freeze the marinated chicken and vegetables to cook at a later time.
 Follow the instructions for cutting and marinating the chicken and vegetables.
 Add to a

 freezer-safe container and freeze for up to 3 months.
 When you’re ready to eat, thaw the mixture in the refrigerator and proceed with the recipe.

-Yes.
-Marinating the meat and vegetables helps give them a little extra flavor, but it’s totally fine to skip this step.
+- Marinate: Marinating the chicken and peppers helps give them a little extra flavor, try not to skip this step.